DmitryTatarintsev/DmitryTatarintsev/README.md

 <img align='right' src="https://github.com/DmitryTatarintsev/DmitryTatarintsev/blob/main/my-face.png" width="230" />

 **Former manager, Economist.
 2 years in Data Science.
 More than 15 projects completed.
-Love active leisure and strategy games.**
+Love active leisure, strategy games and documentaries.**

 I'm Dmitry Tatarintsev from St. Petersburg, Russia.
 28 years old.
 I got into data science because I wanted to develop my skills in analytics, mathematics, and working with data sets.
 This was important for career advancement; They wanted to make me the main warehouse manager at the production site.